SamroodAli/programming-notes/Design_Principles.md

 ```
 #### Anti-pattern - God Object
 Anti patterns are opposite principles.
 Often considered bad.
-There is an oppposite antry pattern God object is a single object handling all the responsibilities.
+There is an oppposite anti pattern to single responsibility principle known as the `God object` which is a single object handling all the responsibilities.
 This is a bad principle in most cases.

 There is the related principle `Seperation of concerns` where you have different concerns.
 Seperate them into differnet components